Welcome

 Vigorous, healthy growth to 9'.
 Blooms top to bottom for a long time, bright purple fading to violet.
 Large florets in impressive panicles.
 Some flowers have 5 or 6 petals instead of the usual 4; petals twist at final stage of opening.
 Fragrance is pure but not as overwhelming as from some vulgaris hybrids.
 One of the most impressive lilacs in our collection, and despite visits to the Holden Arboretum, Royal Botanical Gardens (Burlington, Ontario) and Highland Park (Rochester, New York) we have not been able to discover its original name.
 Rescued from the Biltz homestead on Lynn Road in Rootstown, Ohio.
 SOLD OUT

-Rose/lilac availability list updated 2 February 2023.
+Rose/lilac availability list updated 18 April 2024.

-Copyright © 1997-2023 Peter Schneider
+Copyright © 1997-2024 Peter Schneider